UofABioinformaticsHub/Intro-Bash-Sept-2017/notes/1_Introduction.md

 ## Recommendations For Working

 In the following pages, we strongly encourage you to manually type all commands.
-The mistakes you will inevitably make will actually be imortant learning steps.
+The mistakes you will inevitably make will actually be important learning steps.
 Additionally, in your work beyond today, you will probably not have any instructions to follow.
 The experience of typing these commands will equip you for future work far better than if you simply copy & paste.